hanabi/hanabi.github.io/variant-specific/Pink.md

   * Bob knows that a rank 4 clue means to play slot 4, so he plays his right-most pink card.
   * Bob holds on to the other pink card for later, knowing that the *Pink Choice Tempo Clue* only "gets" one card.

-### The Pink Choice Finesse

-* The concept of *Pink Choice* can also be used to initiate a *Finesse* on a pink card.
-* For example, in a 3-player game:
-  * No cards are played on the stacks.
-  * Cathy has a clued pink 3 in slot 3 and a clued pink 2 in slot 4.
-She does not know the rank of either card.
-  * Alice clues number 4 to Cathy, which touches both pink cards and nothing else.
-  * Bob knows that a number 4 clue means to play slot 4, so the pink 2 must be playable right now.
-Bob plays his *Finesse Position* card as pink 1.
-  * Cathy plays the pink 2 from slot 4.

 ### Pink Fix Clues (in general)

 * Normally, if a clue re-touches pink cards that are known to be pink, it is treated as a *Pink Choice Tempo Clue* or a *Pink Choice Finesse*.